Arun-Maniyan/FCC-PyTorch-Projects/README.md

 This repository contains my implementations of the **5 beginner PyTorch projects** from the FreeCodeCamp YouTube tutorial.

-I followed the tutorial closely but also made sure to understand each part of the code and add my own insights where necessary.
+I followed the tutorial closely but also made sure to understand each part of the code.

 ---